Become a Naval Architecture and Marine Engineering expert

-The Master of Engineering Leadership (MEL) in Naval Architecture & Marine Engineering is an intensive one-year degree program intended for engineers three to five years or more into their careers.
+The Master of Engineering Leadership (MEL) in Naval Architecture and Marine Engineering is designed for engineers who want to accelerate their career by leading and supervising teams and managing complex technical projects.
 This program combines the engineering and physics of ship design with broad business and leadership training.
-For more recent engineering graduates, UBC also offers a more technical Master of Engineering degree in Naval Architecture and Marine Engineering.

 Watch this video and learn more about this unique technical management program from our students and professors.